Vincenzo Italiano: Fiorentina

 Italiano's successes with Spezia won him the interest of Fiorentina, who ultimately signed him as their new head coach on a two-year deal.
 In his first season in charge, Italiano led Fiorentina to win a spot for the 2022–23 UEFA Europa Conference League by finishing 7th in Serie A, thus marking a return into European football for the Viola after several years.
 Despite interest from other clubs, Italiano was confirmed as Fiorentina manager for two more seasons.

 Italiano then led Fiorentina to the 2023 UEFA Europa Conference League Final the following season, the club's first European final since 1990.
 Their memorable campaign ended with a narrow 2–1 defeat to Premier League side West Ham United in the final minute of regulation time.
 Fiorentina finished 8th in the 2022–23 season, in what seemed as though Fiorentina have missed out on European Competition but surprisingly qualified for the 2023–24 UEFA Europa Conference League due to seventh placed team, rivals Juventus, being banned from Conference League and Europe altogether, so Fiorentina replaced Juventus as Italy's representative for the Conference League.
 Fiorentina also reached the 2023 Coppa Italia final, suffering a 2–1 defeat to Inter Milan.

 He never started the same starting eleven in consecutive games during a 141-match run that ended on 2 March 2024, when he finally selected the same starting line-up against both Lazio at home and Torino away in the league.

 Italiano made even more history with Fiorentina as they qualified for the 2024 UEFA Europa Conference League Final, eliminating Club Brugge 4–3 on aggregate in the semi-finals of the competition; Italiano became the first manager of Fiorentina to reach back to back European finals and the first to reach back to back Conference League finals.
 However, on 29 May, Fiorentina lost out to Olympiacos 1–0, conceding late in the second half of extra-time, their second consecutive final defeat in the competition.
 Following the final match of the Serie A season on 2 June, in which Fiorentina managed a 3–2 away win over Atalanta, finishing in eighth place with 60 points and qualifying for the Conference League for the third consecutive season, Italiano confirmed that he would be leaving the club in the summer.

 Bologna

 On 5 June 2024, Italiano was officially appointed as the head coach of Serie A side Bologna, signing a two-year contract with the club.
 On 14 May 2025, he led the club to a 1–0 victory over Milan in the Coppa Italia final, clinching their first title in the competition in 51 years.
+On 28 May 2026, Italiano left the club by mutual consent.

+Beşiktaş

+On 5 June 2026, Turkish Süper Lig club Beşiktaş announced the arrival of Italiano in Istanbul as the club entered formal negotiations with him over the position of head coach.
+A day later, he signed a contract with the club until 2028.